adambiltcliffe/codex/readme.md

 Move suggest into a module and write tests for it
 Add suggestions for building fixtures
-Move abilities/ out of cardinfo/ to untangle some imports Use a schema validation library to simplify action checking Make sure it works out of the box, i.e. without npm linking playground
+Move abilities/ out of cardinfo/ to untangle some imports Store 'patrolSlot' in entity.current to simplify attack logic Use a schema validation library to simplify action checking Make sure it works out of the box, i.e. without npm linking playground